pH7Software/pH7-Social-Dating-CMS/CONTRIBUTING.md

 ## Before you open a pull request

+Open pull requests against `18.x`, the current active default branch.
+The software version is defined by release tags and the version constants, not by the branch name.
+Develop each change on a focused, short-lived branch; once its pull request is merged, that working branch can be deleted.

 1. **Follow the [Code Convention](https://ph7builder.com/doc/en/code-convention).** The short version:
    - Variables use camelCase with a type-prefix (Hungarian notation): `$sName` (string), `$iCount` (int), `$aItems` (array), `$oUser` (object), `$bEnabled` (bool), `$mValue` (mixed), `$fPrice` (float).
    - Framework classes end in `.class.php`, traits in `.trait.php`, interfaces in `.interface.php` (with a `-ble` name when possible).
 App classes under `_protected/app` are plain `.php`.